CocoaHeadsNL/jobs/_posts/2015-05-12-engineer-at-framer.markdown

 You should have a subset of skills in JavaScript, Objective-C, C, WebGL, OpenGL, Python, Ruby.
 Experience with WebKit internals, Graphics Programming, Skia, Physics Engines and Code Parsing are a plus.
 A strong Computer Science background is also a plus, but we also hire great self-taught people with work to show for it.

 The kind of person we are looking for is someone that can work hard, but also keep sane hours.
-People with great ideas, strong opinions, but also who can ship – a maker.
+People with great ideas, strong opinions, but also who can ship, a maker.
 People who take responsibility, in- and outside of defined roles to make themselves unmissable for the company, and to grow into senior roles quickly.

 ##Examples of Work